Asymmetric GANs for Image-to-Image Translation: Experiments

-\textit{Task 3: Season Translation.} We evaluate the proposed AsymmetricGAN on the season translation task.
-Fig.~\ref{fig:comparison_alps} shows the results.
+\textbf{Task 3: Season Translation.} Fig.~\ref{fig:comparison_alps} shows the season translation results.
 Clearly, DistanceGAN, Dist.+Cycle, Self Dist., DualGAN fail to produce reasonable results.
 StarGAN can generate reasonable but blurry results, and there are some visual artifacts in the translated results.
 ComboGAN, CycleGAN and the proposed AsymmetricGAN are able to produce better results than other methods.
-However, ComboGAN yields some visual artifacts in some cases, such as the ``summer2autumn'' direction.
-We also show one failure case of the proposed method on this dataset as shown in the last row of Fig.~\ref{fig:comparison_alps}.
-Our method generates images similar to the input domain, while CycleGAN and DualGAN generate visually better results compared with the proposed AsymmetricGAN on the ``winter2spring'' direction.
-Note that both DualGAN and CycleGAN require to train twelve generators for this task on the dataset, while the proposed AsymmetricGAN only needs to train two generators, and thus our model complexity is significantly lower.
+However, ComboGAN yields some visual artifacts in some cases, such as in the `summer2autumn' direction.
+We also show three failure case of the proposed method on this dataset as shown in Fig.~\ref{fig:comparison_alps}.
+Our method generates images similar to the input domain, while existing methods such as CycleGAN and DualGAN generate visually better results compared with the proposed AsymmetricGAN in the `winter2spring', `spring2winter' and `autumn2spring' directions.
+However, both DualGAN and CycleGAN require to train 12 generators for this task on the dataset, while the proposed AsymmetricGAN only needs to train 2 generators, and thus our model complexity is significantly lower.

-\textit{Task 4: Painting Style Transfer.} The comparison results on the painting style dataset compared with two state-of-the-art methods, i.e., CycleGAN and StarGAN, are shown in Fig.~\ref{fig:style_results}.
-We can see that StarGAN generates less diverse generations crossing different styles compared with CycleGAN and AsymmetricGAN.
+\textbf{Task 4: Painting Style Transfer.} Comparison results on painting style transfer tasks compared with the most related two methods, i.e., CycleGAN and StarGAN, are shown in Fig.~\ref{fig:style_results}.
+We see that StarGAN generates less diverse generations crossing different styles compared with CycleGAN and AsymmetricGAN.
 The proposed AsymmetricGAN has comparable performance with CycleGAN, requiring only one single model for all the styles, and thus the network complexity is remarkably lower compared with CycleGAN which trains an individual model for each pair of styles.